sergeynordicresults/sergeynordicresults.github.io/how-to-learn-languages.md

-Watch movie, look at objects, e.g. "shoe", i take a book with "words i have already learned" (this is kind of my anki, but i see all words at the same time), i write in my language "ботинок",
+I Watch movie, I look at objects, e.g. "shoe", I take a book with "words I have already learned" (this is kind of my anki program, but i see all words at the same time, I see my progress), I write in my native language "ботинок",

-Then in other list of paper i train this word in chinese, or writing hieroglyphs on the window with a finger.
+Then, I 'train this word in chinese'/'write hieroglyphs' in different list of paper or on a window with a finger.

-So, translate what you see, "he is waking up", "he is brushing teeth", etc.
+I translate what you see, e.g. "he is waking up", "he is brushing teeth", etc.

 Anki doesnt help, its a waste of time, bc brain should feel the pain, you should fear you will forget a word, bc it is stored only in the brain.
 _____

 [For Chinese i have made a dictionary of what image every hieroglyph means](https://srghma-chinese2.github.io)